nodejs/abi-stable-node/napi_js_data.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
 - `[in]  value`: `napi_value` representing JavaScript string
 - `[in]  buf`: Buffer to write the UTF16-LE encoded string into.
-If NULL is passed in, the length of the string (in bytes) is returned
+If NULL is passed in, the length of the string (in 2-byte code units) is returned
 - `[in]  bufsize`: Size of the destination buffer.
-- `[out] result`: Number of bytes copied into the buffer including the null terminateor.
+- `[out] result`: Number of 2-byte code units copied into the buffer including the null terminateor.
 If the buffer size is insufficient, the string will be truncated including a null terminator.

 #### Return value
 - `napi_ok` if the API succeeded.